EToutaiN1/Integration-web-Course-MDS/_base copy/README.md

 For example, the first would be `50`, the following `100`, the following `200`, etc..
 No need to complicate your life, do not do full conditions, find another way to change the price!

 ## Level 10: _Displaying of Price_
-Display the price onthe `button`, in addition to counter display like the previouse example which showed  "x5", it has to display the cost of the next purchase next to counter display.
+Display the price on the `button`, in addition to counter display like the previouse example which showed  "x5", it has to display the cost of the next purchase next to counter display.

 ## Level 11: _Autoclicker_
 Further improvement to buy is to use: autoclick.
 Once you have a credit of `200`, an automatic click will be done every second. (`setInterval` is your friend)